ravecrocker/LoE-PrivateServer/README.md

 - beginDialog : For debugging only.
 - endDialog : For debugging only.
 - setDialogMsg message : For debugging only.
+- dbgStressLoad : For debugging only.
+Load GemMine on all clients now.

 <h3>List of scenes</h3>
 To use with the command "load scene".